 The surgery begins with the placement of a suction ring that elevates the pressure in the eye.
 The vision in the eye will go black as the suction increases the pressure in the eye.
-The movement of the microkeratome in the track of the suction ring cuts a circular corneal flap.
+The microkeratome creates a circular corneal flap.
 The doctor will lift this flap of tissue after the suction is released.
 Vision will return to the eye after the suction is released.

 The doctor will then reposition your head in the chair and refocus the microscope.
 You will be asked to look directly at a blinking light while the laser is running.
 It is important to fix your gaze on the light for the entire laser procedure.
 Try to keep both eyes open without squinting, as this makes it easier to keep looking at the light.
-Small amounts of tissue will then be removed from your cornea using the VISX STAR S4TM Excimer Laser system.
+Small amounts of tissue will then be removed from your cornea using the AMO STAR S4 IR Excimer Laser system.